top of page

 NEAT: Network for East Asian Think-tanks

-The Network for East Asian Think-tanks (NEAT) was initiated in 2003 following the decision at the ASEAN Plus Three Summit after the East Asian economic crisis.
-Operating as a Track II dialogue, NEAT involves one think tank from each ASEAN country, Korea, China, and Japan.
-The Korean Institute of Southeast Asian Studies (KISEAS), under the auspices of the Korean Association of Southeast Asian Studies (KASEAS), has been designated as the Country Coordinating Institution since the 2nd NEAT Bangkok Conference in 2004, representing Korea in NEAT.
+The Network for East Asian Think-tanks (NEAT) was initiated in 2003 following a decision made at the ASEAN Plus Three Summit after the East Asian economic crisis.
+Operating as a Track II dialogue, NEAT involves one think tank from each ASEAN country, as well as from ROK, China, and Japan.
+Since the 2nd NEAT Bangkok Conference in 2004, the Korean Institute of Southeast Asian Studies (KISEAS), under the auspices of the Korean Association of Southeast Asian Studies (KASEAS), has been designated as the Country Coordinating Institution, representing Korea in NEAT.

 NEAT holds an Annual Conference and two Country Coordinator Meetings each year.
 Country coordinators select regional cooperation topics for working groups (NEAT WG).
-Typically, 4-5 NEAT WGs operate each year, and their results are formally presented as policy proposals at the annual ASEAN Plus Three Summit.
-The KASEAS actively proposes and operates NEAT WGs annually, gathering and sharing the insights of scholars from the 13 countries in the region.
+Typically, 4-5 NEAT WGs operate annually, and their findings are formally presented as policy proposals at the annual ASEAN Plus Three Summit.
+KASEAS actively proposes and manages NEAT WGs each year, gathering and sharing insights from scholars across the 13 countries in the region.
 For more details, please visit the NEAT website: https://neat.org.ph.

 In addition to KISEAS, other participating Country Coordinating Institutions include the Institute of Policy and Strategic Studies under the Brunei Ministry of Foreign Affairs, the General Department of ASEAN under the Cambodian Ministry of Foreign Affairs and International Cooperation, the Center for East Asian Studies at China Foreign Affairs University, the Center for Strategic and International Studies in Indonesia, The Japan Forum on International Relations, the Institute of Foreign Affairs under the Lao Ministry of Foreign Affairs, the Institute of Strategic and International Studies in Malaysia, the Myanmar Institute of Strategic and International Studies, the Philippine Institute for Development Studies, the East Asian Institute at the National University of Singapore, the Institute of East Asian Studies at Thammasat University in Thailand, and the Institute for International Relations at the Diplomatic Academy of Vietnam.